 Looking to adopt from another country?
 Call a Nevada immigration lawyer...

 Immigration through adoption is a very detailed area of immigration law that requires hours of paperwork, indefatigable patience, and of course, infinite love.
 Though in the end, all the painstaking work is completely worth it.
 It is therefore in your best interest to consult with professionals who have the proper experience, background, and skills in these matters.
-For a free consultation on how our Las Vegas NV immigration attorneys may help set you on the path to becoming adoptive parents, please telephone us at 702-DEFENSE (702-333-3673) for a FREE consultation.
+For a consultation on how our Las Vegas NV immigration attorneys may help set you on the path to becoming adoptive parents, please telephone us at 702-DEFENSE (702-333-3673).

 Note that a child immigrating to the U.S. may result in dual citizenship in Nevada.